 Since its inception, RGS-HK has also strived to assist geographical research in the greater China region.
 In addition to serving as a point of contact for geographical academia interested in the region, the RGS-HK awards multiple scholarships yearly.
 These include a Major Post-Graduate Award and several scholarships for undergraduate and masters’ degree research.

 RGS-HK has a Board which meets three or four times a year to review future speakers and decide policy matters.
 Elections to the Board are held once a year at its Annual General Meeting.
-RGS-HK’s Chairman is James Riley, Vice-Chairman is Timothy Peirson-Smith; Treasurer is Philip Witherington; Secretary is Julian Stargardt and the three Officers are Laura Weeks (Development); Adrienne Loeffler (Staffing) and Julian Quail (Schools).
+RGS-HK’s Chairman is James Riley, Vice-Chairman is Timothy Peirson-Smith, Treasurer is James Anderson, Secretary is Julian Stargardt and the three Officers are Catherine Leonard, Julian Quail and Susie Schwittal.

 The Honourary Patron of RGS-HK is Andrew Heyn, OBE, the British Consul General.

-The branch is run by a Director, Rupert McCowan, and two Administrators: Wendy Poon, Events & Schools Outreach Administrator and Frances Chim, Membership Administrator.
+The branch is run by a Director, Rupert McCowan, and three managers: Wendy Poon, Events & Schools Outreach; Frances Chim, Membership and David Wong, Field Trips.